gradientedge/cdk-utils/README.md

 ## Introduction

-Toolkit for working with the [AWS CDK][aws-cdk] Toolkit.
+Toolkit for working with the [AWS CDK][aws-cdk].

-For more details, see our full [API documentation](https://gradientedge.github.io/cdk-utils/).
+For more details, see the full [API documentation](https://gradientedge.github.io/cdk-utils/).

 ## Installation